Don’t know about you, but I’m really tired of wasting food. Want to help Mother Earth? Then get my 24 frugal tips to zero food waste.

-19. Frugal eating – Limit portion sizes.
+#22 Frugal eating – Limit portion sizes

 Avoid dishing out large servings if you know that family members are medium or small eaters.
 This will reduce the amount of food that gets binned regularly.

 Another possible outcome of served larger portions daily, is some family members developing the habit of overeating, with very harmful health consequences like obesity and diabetes.

-It’s smart and frugal to take note of expiry and use by dates of the food items in your pantry, fridge and freezer.
+It’s smart and frugal to take note of expiry and use-by dates of the food items in your pantry, fridge and freezer.